-Discover and American Express carry out similar functions within credit card processing, with the biggest difference being that these smaller brands extend credit and pay merchants “in house.”
+Discover and American Express carry out similar functions within credit card processing, with the biggest difference being that these smaller brands extend credit and pay businesses "in house."
 Visa and MasterCard, however, are only responsible for handling transactions that come from the next players in credit card processing, issuing and acquiring banks.

 Issuing and Acquiring Banks

 Issuing banks issue credit cards to consumers, while acquiring banks, in a sense, extend credit to businesses.
 Issuing and acquiring banks are members of Visa and MasterCard card associations, which allows them to pass transaction information back and forth using the card brands' network.